Xeks4237/NV-GOD/README.md

+This repo gonna get updates rarely but big ones

 NV-GOD is a Best NeoVim Distro

 NV-GOD is creted by Me, because other distros of NeoVim like LazyVim or AstroNVim uses their own repos like a some pack with different pre-configured options, plugins, autocmds and etc. It's a easy and good choise for devs and new users but for advanced users like me who wants to use their work like a base for their own configs, it's a big headache to work with.